LaurentChC/GettingData_CourseProject/README.md

 We will provide for the use of the dplyr package for some table manipulations

-## Notation: command lines start with bar on the left side of the line

 ```
 library(dplyr)
 ```
-### We read in the .txt files.
+#### We read in the .txt files.
 As data are separated by the tab, we read them in with the read.table function that has this separator as default value
 ```
 features <- read.table("features.txt")
 ```